paypal/PayPal-iOS-SDK/docs/single_payment.md

       payment.shortDescription = @"Awesome saws";

       // Use the intent property to indicate that this is a "sale" payment,
       // meaning combined Authorization + Capture.
-To perform Authorization only,
+      // To perform Authorization only, and defer Capture to your server,
+      // use PayPalPaymentIntentAuthorize.
-      // and defer Capture to your server, use PayPalPaymentIntentAuthorize. payment.intent = PayPalPaymentIntentSale;
+      // To place an Order, and defer both Authorization and Capture to
+      // your server, use PayPalPaymentIntentOrder.
+      // (PayPalPaymentIntentOrder is valid only for PayPal payments, not credit card payments.) payment.intent = PayPalPaymentIntentSale;

       // If your app collects Shipping Address information from the customer,
       // or already stores that information on your server, you may provide it here. payment.shippingAddress = address; // a previously-created PayPalShippingAddress object

+      // Several other optional fields that you can set here are documented in PayPalPayment.h,
+      // including paymentDetails, items, invoiceNumber, custom, softDescriptor, etc.

       // Check whether payment is processable.
       if (!payment.processable) {